-Word Embeddings, Machine Learning, Deep Learning, Convolutional Neural Networks, Artificial Intelligence, Auto Dealership Industry, Customer Call Intent Prediction.
+Word Embeddings, Deep Learning, Convolutional Neural Networks, Artificial Intelligence, Auto Dealership Industry, Customer Call Intent Prediction.

-1. Introduction
+1.INTRODUCTION

 Auto dealership businesses grow by providing positive customer experiences.
-The more the customer scan actively engage, the better the enterprises grow.
-Every day, auto dealers receive many inbound phone calls, with the purposes of these calls typically ranging from sales inquiries, service requests, vendor questions, and job opportunities.
-Understanding call intent can help dealerships provide positive experiences to offer deeper customer engagement which could in turn boost sales and revenue, and optimum allocation of agents or customer service representatives to avoid understaffed or overstaffed situations.
+The more the customers can actively engage, the better the enterprises grow.
+Every day, auto dealers receive many inbound phone calls with the purposes typically ranging from sales inquiries, service requests, vendor questions, to job queries.
+Understanding the call intent for individual customer calls can greatly help dealerships provide positive experiences that lead to deeper customer engagement, which, in turn, could boost sales and revenue, and optimize allocation of agents or customer service representatives to avoid understaffed or overstaffed situations.
 However, there are a lot of challenges in analyzing the massive datasets of phone calls.
-First, the dataset is too large to analyze manually and, second, different customers often use different words to express their intent in phone calls, challenging traditional NLP and machine learning algorithms.
+First, these datasets are too large to analyze manually and, second, different customers often use different words to express their intent in phone calls, challenging traditional natural language processing (NLP) and machine learning techniques.
 In this paper, we develop an artificial intelligence (AI)-based customer call intent prediction strategy to leverage the power of AI algorithms in semantically analyzing big transcripts of phone calls.
-Specifically, we train the convolutional neural networks (CNN)-based supervised learning model [1] with word embeddings to extract semantic features in the heterogeneous transcripts for classifying each phone call into one of the four intent categories.
+Specifically, we train the convolutional neural networks (CNN)-based supervised learning model [1]